Papa (2024 film): Post-production

 Jojo Shek, who collaborated with Yung on The Sparring Partner, edited the film.
 The rough cut was completed by September 2023.
 Yung and Shek reached a consensus that the film's structure should focus on family rather than chronology, and used montage techniques to rearrange the scene sequences.
 They decided to use all five family members (including the house cat Carnation) as chapter titles, with each chapter centering on a specific family member while also connecting to the others.
 Yung cited the works of Milan Kundera as inspiration for this approach, describing it as a symphonic composition, where each chapter represents an orchestral section, and only when all sections come together can the audience fully understand how each family member influenced the father's consciousness.
 A flashback scene of the father teaching the son to ride a bicycle was presented in black-and-white, which Yung compared it to Zhu Ziqing's essay "Retreating Figure", explaining that he wanted to evoke a surrealistic sense and present an emotional image of a father who is both protective and caring while raising his son.
+Several cast members' scenes were entirely cut from the theatrical version due to length constraints.

 In January 2024, the film was pitched to festival directors by Screen International alongside 14 Asian films, and was presented at the Hong Kong Filmart in March 2024.
 On 25 September, the film's teaser poster was released along with the announcement of its world premiere date.
 In November, a member of the Cantopop boy group Mirror was reported to have a cameo appearance, and Philip Yung revealed that it was Edan Lui in the same month.
-Lui's cameo scene was not included in the original screenplay and was added as a last-minute shoot, because Yung wanted to "add a touch of hope" at the end as he believed society was in greater need of it than he was writing the screenplay ten years ago.
-Yung met Lui while he was the lead in Legal Hide and Seek (2025), another film Yung produced that year, and recognised his acting potential after watching him in three other films of various genres, inviting him to make a cameo.
+Lui's cameo scene was not included in the original screenplay and was added as a last-minute shoot, because Yung wanted to "add a touch of hope" at the end as he believed society was in greater need of it compared to the time when he was writing the screenplay.
+Yung met Lui while he was the lead in Secret in the Box (2026), another film Yung produced that year, and recognised his acting potential after watching him in three other films of various genres, inviting him to make a cameo.